dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 Disadvantages:
 - Patcher uses Python language, it's technically complicated to rewrite code for it
 - We need to have code for checking restart in 2 places

-#### Approach 3
+#### Option 3
 1. Add check based only on patching state and not try to watch on kube-scheduler

 For Openshift - become ready if configmap is actual and Scheduler is updated

 For Patcher - become ready if all patcher-daemonset pods are running and their count equals to kube-schedulers count (control-plane nodes may not provide master labels and pods won't be created at all)

-## Rationale
+### Approach
 Implement readiness check in scheduler-extender.

 Problems: